Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve

 - Roof eaves

 The first signs of a potential problem may be an increase in the number of Wasps appearing around a property.
 In the initial stages of the construction of the nest, the Wasps are less aggressive than when the building is complete.
 As a guide, if the nest is found to be only the size of a tennis ball, then it is likely to be in the early stages of construction.
-However, if the nest is more related to the size of a football then the construction may be complete and the Wasps may become more aggressive if provoked by a human 'stumbling' across the nest.
+However, if the nest is more related to the size of a football, then the building may be complete, and the Wasps may become more aggressive if provoked by a human 'stumbling' across the nest.

 A mature nest may contain up to 5,000 worker Wasps and a queen.
-It should be made clear that most nests found will be Wasp nests as Hornets are not common in the UK.
-If there is any doubt, a Hornet will be distinguished by having brown and yellow stripes while a Wasp has black and yellow stripes.
+However, it should be made clear that most nests found will be Wasp nests as Hornets are not common in the UK.
+If there is any doubt, a Hornet will be distinguished by having brown and yellow stripes while a Wasp has black and yellow lines.

 How do Hornet and Wasp control experts work?

 Chorlton-cum-Hardy Wasp nest removal experts will use their skills, experience, unique protective clothing and tools to safely and quickly remove the danger and rid Wasp nests around premises used by humans.
-The Wasp exterminator will identify the location of the nest and use a insecticide to destroy it.
-So as not to enrage the Wasps by making an intrusion into the nest with the insecticide, the poison is placed near to the entry point of the nest and is then taken inside by the Wasps as they enter.
+The Wasp exterminator will identify the location of the nest and use an insecticide to destroy it.
+So as not to enrage the Wasps by making an intrusion into the nest with the insecticide, the poison is placed near the entry point of the nest and is then taken inside by the Wasps as they enter.
 The amount of work required and the difficulty of the location and size of the nest will all contribute to the Wasp nest removal cost.

 The potential danger from Wasp and Hornet stings.